 where is the stimulated emission cross section and is the population inversion density in the material, which together constitute the gain, .

-In their recent review of solid-state organic lasers, Chénais and Forget provide a concise useful listing of the key features needed for the gain media in a polymer laser:23
+In their recent review of solid-state organic lasers, Chénais and Forget provide a concise listing of the key features needed for the gain media in a polymer laser:23

 Stability against moisture and oxygen, or encapsulation in an impervious barrier to the same.